 Cold water is definitely the best way to rehydrate dried shiitake mushrooms as it helps the mushrooms retain all their flavor

 What to Do With the Leftover Soaking Liquid

-The liquid from soaking the dried mushrooms can be used to enhance the flavor of soup or braising liquid or added to stir-frying vegetables to prevent them from drying out.
+The liquid from soaking the dried mushrooms can be used to enhance the flavor of a soup or braising liquid or it can be added to stir-frying vegetables to prevent them from drying out.
 It also makes a great vegetarian/ vegan-friendly substitute for chicken stock in recipes.